 DISCLAIMER: All views, thoughts, and opinions expressed in the "Our Homes" area belongs solely to the author, and not necessarily to the author’s employer, organization, committee or other group or individual.

-Home to approximately 2,000 Houstonians, the area now called the Old Sixth Ward was originally part of a two-league Mexican land grant issued in 1824 to John Austin, a close friend of Stephen F. Austin.
-It had been assumed they were cousins but Stephen Austin’s last will and testament referred to John Austin as “my friend and old companion”.
+The Old Sixth Ward Protected Historical District is located in a two-league (about 14 square miles) Mexican land grant issued in 1824 to John Austin, a close friend of Stephen F. Austin.
+They were unrelated or only distantly related.
+Stephen F. Austin’s last will and testament refers to John Austin as “my friend and old companion”.

-By 1885 the Fourth Ward North, as Sixth Ward was originally called became well established, was home to people of various descents, with a majority of them from northern Europe.
+By 1885, the Fourth Ward North, as Sixth Ward was originally called, was home to people of various descents, with a majority of them from northern Europe.
 It had no established socioeconomic structure where it was not unusual to see an owner of an oil mill living next door to a railroad laborer, and a Baptist minister next to a saloon keeper.
 The neighborhood eventually grew southbound towards the Buffalo Bayou and westbound towards Shepherd Drive over the next century.

 Prior to the development of Houston Heights in 1893, Center Street enjoyed the highest elevation in the city, and the Fourth Ward North’s elite set up housekeeping along that street which was acknowledged in those days as the uptown’s silk-stocking district.
 Center Street enjoyed its own streetcar service, however sadly only two out of roughly 80 houses built along that street survive today with one remaining at the SW corner of Sabine and Center Streets, and the other relocated to the 2200 block of Kane Street.